nullstare/ReiLua/API.md

 ---

-> success = RL.glBlitFramebuffer( RenderTexture srcTex, RenderTexture dstTex, Rectangle srcRect, Rectangle dstRect, int mask, int filter )
+> RL.glBlitFramebuffer( RenderTexture srcTex, RenderTexture dstTex, Rectangle srcRect, Rectangle dstRect, int mask, int filter )

 Copy a block of pixels from one framebuffer object to another.
 Use -1 RenderTexture for window framebuffer.

-- Failure return false
-- Success return true

 ---